Divorce Property Issues Answers From The Expert

 Is a lump sum property settlement taxable?

 Question: If I am getting a cash lump sum property settlement from a divorce, is it taxable?
-Instead of property, he is giving me a one time cash settlement which is stated in the divorce papers as a lump sum.
+Instead of property, he is giving me a one-time cash settlement which is stated in the divorce papers as a lump sum.

 Brette's Answer: You should always consult with your attorney about the taxable nature of lump sum payments in divorce.
 The settlement has to be written carefully to distinguish between alimony and property settlement.

-Related Articles:
+Related Information: